To begin, let us start by defining physical gold for this post.

-Physical Gold - (n) tangible gold bullion typically in a fine .999 coin/bar, or 22k coin form which investors take direct possession of either in hand or stored in a non-bank gold bullion depository directly (no middlemen).
+Physical Gold - (n) actual gold bullion typically in a pure .999 coin/bar or 22k coin form which investors take direct possession of either in hand or stored in a non-bank gold bullion depository directly (no middlemen).

 Gold Bullion is the Smartest Way to Buy and Own Physical Gold

 Most gold bullion buyers choose to take direct delivery of their physical gold bullion purchases through high-volume online gold dealers like us here at SD Bullion.